 Join us for a dolphin watching adventure, including a tour of the Gulfport Harbor.

-Relaxation, recreation, and history; these are the gifts offered to you on Ship Island.
-Here in the north central Gulf of Mexico, about 11 miles off Mississippi’s Coast, are some of the last undeveloped barrier islands in America.
-Part of Gulf Islands National Seashore and protected by the U.S. Park Service, these exquisite sand islands offer visitors the first high-quality beaches for swimming and shelling east of New Orleans!
+Relaxation, recreation, and history-these are the gifts offered to you on Ship Island.
+Here in the Gulf of Mexico, about 11 miles off Mississippi’s Coast, are some of the last undeveloped barrier islands in America.
+Part of Gulf Islands National Seashore and protected by the U.S. Park Service, these exquisite sand islands offer visitors the first high-quality, natural beaches for swimming, birding and shelling east of New Orleans.

 All Cruises Depart from Gulfport Harbor

 View a spectacular fireworks display in Gulfport while enjoying a sunset cruise along the shoreline.
 This cruise will be departing from Gulfport at 7:30pm and returning at 9:30pm.